davidshare/Terraform-VPC/README.md

 ### Deploying
 To deploy the application, navigate to the root directory of the cloned repository on the terminal and run `bash start.sh`
 ## Contributing
+- Clone the repository - `git clone https://github.com/davidshare/Terraform-VPC.git`
+- Follow the setup process above
+- Create a branch off the develop branch
+- Write your scripts and push to create a pull request
+- Your pull request will be reviewed and then merged